Diderot-Language/examples/README.md

 with information about the operators that they represent.
 * [`tensor`](tensor/): Demonstrates printing, indexing, and multiplication of tensors, user-defined functions, and differentiation of a vector field.
+* [`fs2d`](fs2d/): For generating 2D synthetic datasets.
+Demonstrates
+computing on globals at initialization-time, uninitialized global inputs, chained else-if conditionals to emulate a switch, and single-expression functions defined with `=`.
 * [`vimg`](vimg/): Viewing, within a window of specified location and orientation, of an image or of some of its derived attributes.
-Demonstrates having an image dataset as an input variable, univariate colormapping, a single-expression function defined with `=`, and use of `evals` and `evecs` for eigenvalues and eigenvectors.
+Demonstrates having an image dataset as an input variable, univariate colormapping, finding gradients with ∇, and use of `evals` and `evecs` for eigenvalues and eigenvectors.
-* [`fs2d`](fs2d/): For generating 2D synthetic datasets.
-Demonstrates computing on globals at initialization-time and chained else-if conditionals.
 * [`iso2d`](iso2d/): Sampling isocontours with non-interacting particles using Newton-Raphson iteration.
-Demonstrates strands calling `die`, the `inside` and `normalize` functions, and finding gradients with ∇.
+Demonstrates strands calling `die`, and the `inside` and `normalize` functions.
 * [`fs3d`](fs3d/): For generating a variety of interesting 3D synthetic datasets;
 similar to but more complicated than [`fs2d`](fs2d/).
 Demonstrates a user-defined function for doing quaternion to